-It is recommended that a coat of automotive wax be applied to the surface occasionally to provide added protection against harmful deposits coming in contact with the paint.
+We recommend applying a coat of automotive wax to the body finish occasionally to provide added protection against weather and harmful deposits.

 Care of Stripes and Decals

 The pressure-sensitive decals on your coach require very little maintenance.
 They should be treated like any painted surface on your vehicle.
 Here are a few helpful hints on caring for decals: